andejong/nautdejong/README.md

 $ docker ps

 # The following command stops the containers
-# You need to be in the project's folder to use the command
+# You need to be in the project folder to use the command
 $ docker-compose down

 # In this project we make use of two services: web & php